meymchen/meymchen/README.md

 - 👋 Hi, I’m @meymchen
 - 👀 I’m interested in Machine Learning and Computational Fluid Dynamics
-- 🌱 I’m currently learning Reinforcement Learning and C programming
+- 🌱 I’m currently studying on Reinforcement Learning and C programming
 - 💞️ I’m looking to collaborate on the applications of Reinforcement Learning
 - 📫 How to reach me?
 An email to meymchen@outlook.com is always good